 Screening and signaling, the market solutions for asymmetric information do not work as well as they do nationally.
 This is not only due to the larger geographic distance and the language barrier but also to the lack of knowledge on how to understand signals and the lack of received credibility.
-Furthermore, the different legal systems make it harder to enforce a rightful claim of one party.
+Larger firms, however, have the means and the interest to screen effectively in spite of the extra costs, that is why the extent of the problem of asymmetric information in cross-border trade is lesser when larger companies are in demand of essential (long-term) supply.
+Another issue is the different legal systems, which makes it harder to enforce a rightful claim of one party.

 The hypothesis was examined with an empiric method.
 The structure of production and the structure of exports (of produced goods) of the countries of the EU and EFTA is compared.
 The difference between the structure of production and the structure of export of each country is compared between the countries.
 This comparison aims to see whether a structural difference among the countries is observable.
 The data are from 2015, the latest year with fully available data at the time the hypothesis was examined.

 The structures are formed by the degree of technology.
 The higher the degree of technology, the higher the value of the goods must be, and with higher value comes higher risk.
 Moreover, a higher degree of technology consists of higher knowledge.
-Consequently, it might be more difficult for the demanders to understand all the aspects of the goods entirely.
+Consequently, it might be more difficult for potential customers to understand all the aspects of the goods entirely, hence the risk of the transaction is greater.
 Due to both aspects, the problem of asymmetric information must be more significant at high-tech products then at low-tech products.